7RU7H/Archive/Antivirus/Antivirus-Evasion/Antivirus-Evasion.md

 Understanding to evading [Antivirus software](https://en.wikipedia.org/wiki/Antivirus_software) and the [techniques, tools and methodology](https://attack.mitre.org/) of Malware and APTs can help protect against and improve defenses and make ethical hacking more interesting.

 ## Introduction to AV and Detection
 [AV software](https://en.wikipedia.org/wiki/Antivirus_software) is a host-based security solution designed prevent, detect, and remove malicious software.
-This software is reliant on blacklisting technologies like signature based static analysis with usual MD5 sums of known malicious files.
+This software is reliant on blacklisting technologies like signature based static analysis with usual MD5 sums of known malicious file
+s.
 Antivirus signatures are a continuous sequence of bytes within malware that uniquely identifies it.
 Files that are potentially [Malware](https://en.wikipedia.org/wiki/Malware) are scanned if the scanner detects identifying features, it quarantines it.

 Traditionally AV tries to detect within current and downloaded files:
 -   Gain full access to a target machine.